darthgera123/POIS_deepcrypt/README.md

 -   Doc - https://pypi.org/project/paillierlib/
 - We have created a faster version of paillierlib, we have named it as paillierlib, the corresponding folder is provided in our code.
 - The slower version of paillierlib named as paillierlib2is present in the paillierlib2 folder.
 - In order to import paillierlib and paillierlib2, just place the corresponding folders in the directory "/lib/python3.6/site-packages" present in your environment.
+(This location might be different based on where installation of libraries occurs on your system , you can find this path using `pip show numpy` (to get the installation location))

 ## IMPORTING FILES
 - write these 2 lines in a script setup.py and save it in parent directory of POIS_deepcrypt